Serious Dog Corrections

 What is a serious dog correction?
 When should you do a hard correction?

 As a general rule, when people are looking for a way to give a dog a serious, hard correction they are at their wits end and are looking for some way to make a dog to do something once and for all.
 Thus, what they are looking for is a way to punish a dog.
-I don’t use punishment in dog training.
+I don’t use this kind of mentality when dog training.
 And any good dog trainer knows that this kind of punishment won’t work, that what the owner is contemplating will possibly injure the dog because it isn’t a good or safe method, and might even cause the dog to aggressively retaliate.

 On the other hand, when I’m training any dog… I’m actually TEACHING a dog, not punishing a dog.
 I accomplish this from several perspectives.